mlbonniec/MMM-Coinbase/README.md

         config: {
             apiKey: "YOUR API KEY", // the key previously copied
             apiSecret: "YOUR API SECRET KEY",
-            wallet: ["BTC"], // list of currencies
+            wallet: ["BTC", "LTC"], // list of currencies to display
             icons: true, // currently only Ethereum and Bitcoin supported
             label: false  // shows currency labels (e.g. BTC, ETH and so on) }